hideonbusher/CFDEMSolverPisoPIDsolver/README.md

-This repository provides a modified cfdemSolverPiso based on the open-source CFDEMcoupling framework.
+This repository provides a modified cfdemSolverPisoPIDsolver based on the open-source CFDEMcoupling framework.

 The solver introduces a PID-controlled streamwise body force (actually the acceleration [m/s^2] in the solver) to maintain a target flow discharge in periodic CFD-DEM simulations.